manateelazycat/lsp-bridge/README.md

 If the problem still exists, please report it [here](https://github.com/manateelazycat/lsp-bridge/issues/new) with `*lsp-bridge*` buffer content, it contains many clues that can help us locate the problem faster.

-If you get a segfault error, please use the following way to collect crash information:
+* If you get a segfault error, please use the following way to collect crash information:
   1. Install gdb and turn on option `lsp-bridge-enable-debug`
-2. Use the command `lsp-bridge-stop-process` to stop the current process
+  2. Use the command `lsp-bridge-restart-process` to restart the `LSP-BRIDGE` process
-3. Restart lsp-bridge, send issue with `*lsp-bridge*` buffer content when next crash
+  3. Send issue with `*lsp-bridge*` buffer content when next crash

+* If you get other errors, please use the following way to collection information:
+  1. turn on option `lsp-bridge-enable-log`
+  2. Use the command `lsp-bridge-restart-process` to restart the `LSP-BRIDGE` process
+  3. Send issue with `*lsp-bridge*` buffer content

 ## Contributor